Skip to main content

 }

-Check whether an email address is already used for a user in your Holistics workspace
+Check if the specified email address is already used for a User in your Holistics workspace.

 Authorizations: